 Anishinabe Nibin is a special two-day event that promotes and celebrates past and present Algonquin Anishinabeg culture and values.

 As part of Archaeology Month, the NCC invites the public to take part in archaeology digs.
 Leamy Lake Park contains the largest pre-contact archaeological site complex in the Outaouais Region.
-The artifact collections recovered from these sites provide rich information about past First Nations culture in Canada’s Capital Region.
+The artifact collections recovered from these sites provide rich information about past First Nations culture in the National Capital Region.

 In 2016, the NCC began holding regular discussions with the Delegation of Algonquin Chiefs, which is open to all communities represented by the Algonquin Nation Secretariat and the Algonquin Anishinabe Nation Tribal Council.
 This dialogue aims to foster a positive working relationship and closer collaboration between the NCC and the Algonquin Nation.